RonNewcomb/narrative-engine/README.md

 The `index.html` file is preferably served off of a local IP address beginning with `192.168`, which means it should be visible to other devices on the same network (i.e., your home wifi).
 The top-right corner menu of the running work will, if it detects this, display a QR code that other devices on the same network can scan to also play the work.

-This makes it easy to author a work on a PC or laptop, but then play the work on a mobile phone, which is the intended method of enjoyment.
+This makes it easy to author a work on a PC or laptop, but then play the work on a phone, which is the intended method of enjoyment.

 10. When it's working again, the work in `index.html` is served as a PWA - a Progressive Web App.
-This means that it can be installed locally on a mobile phone, and once installed, the PC is no longer needed to play the work.
+This means the reader can install it "as an app" on their phone and won't need the PC to play the work.
-11. But if the author then needs to update the work, this requires re-publishing the work from the PC, and then reinstalling the PWA on the mobile phone.
+11. But if the author then needs to update the work, this requires re-publishing the work from the PC, and then reinstalling the PWA on the phone.

 ## Creating a Menu of Choices